-Termination payments and benefits: Section 401 ITEPA 2003: foreign aspects: Nichols v Gibson (68TC611)
+Termination payments and benefits: section 401 ITEPA 2003: foreign aspects: Nichols v Gibson (68TC611)

 You may come across a claim that Section 401 ITEPA 2003 cannot apply to a payment because the ex-employee was not resident in the UK for tax purposes.
-That is not correct.
+That is not always correct.

-This position was confirmed in Nichols v Gibson (68TC611), in which a person not resident in the UK was taxed on a termination payment under Section 148 ICTA 1988 (the predecessor of Section 401 ITEPA 2003).
+This position was confirmed in Nichols v Gibson (68TC611), in which a person not resident in the UK was taxed on a termination payment under section 148 ICTA 1988 (the predecessor of section 401 ITEPA 2003).

 There are circumstances where a person may qualify for exception from or reduction of the section 403 ITEPA 2003 charge where some, or all of the employee’s service counts as “foreign service”, see EIM13500 and following guidance for details.
 With effect from 6 April 2018, the exception and relief for “foreign service” is only available if the person is non-UK resident in the year the employment is terminated.